 Moira Beauty Like A Melody and Sandcastles in the Sky Palettes, and ColourPop x KathleenLights So Jaded Eyeshadow Palette

 Many makeup lovers in the online beauty community agree that the Ofra makes glitzy, blindingly glowy highlighters.
-However, these highlighters are quite pricey, at $29.00 USD for a full-size pan.
+However, these highlighters are quite pricey.

 As part of Ulta’s 21 Days of Beauty, the Ofra Highlighters were 50% off.
-Needless to say, I jumped at the opportunity to get the Blissful and Rodeo Drivehighlighters at such a steal!
-(Sale Price: $14.50 USD)
+Needless to say, I jumped at the opportunity to get the Blissful and Rodeo Drive highlighters at such a steal!
+(Sale Price: $14.50)

 I jumped at the chance to purchase this highlighter during my Frenzied Ulta Shopping Session where I received bonus rewards points.
-Plus, I was able to apply the $3.50 USD coupon.
-(Sale Price: $12.49 USD)
+Plus, I was able to apply the $3.50 coupon.
+(Sale Price: $12.49)

 Hey there highlighters: Benefit Cosmetics Cookie, Ofra Cosmetics Highlighters, Physicians Formula Rose All Day

-Beauty Low Buy Update #5 Takeaways: Shopping is NOT an Effective Form of Self Care
+September 2019 Beauty Low Buy Update: Shopping is NOT an Adequate Form of Self Care

 Although I’ve yet to mention her in one of my YouTube roundup posts, Hannah Louise Poston has been a favorite beauty YouTuber this past year.
 If you are embarking on a beauty low buy, I highly suggest checking out Hannah’s channel.